Best Lightweight Hiking Shoes: Our Top 11 Picks

 Best for Scrambling

-The La Sportiva TX4 (click here for women’s version) is a bit of a wild-card entry on our list.
-As an approach shoe, it’s a very different beast to the other options above and below, but this also makes it a standout performer on any hikes that involve rock scrambles.
+The La Sportiva TX4 (click here for women’s version) is our favorite hiking shoe for hiking in more technical terrain.
+As an approach shoe, it’s a different beast to the options above and below, but this also makes it a standout performer on any hikes that involve rock scrambles, boulder hopping, or scree-walking.

 The TX4 is a burly shoe, combining a suede upper with a 1.5mm PU rand to deliver superior ruggedness to almost any other hiking shoe out there.
 They aren’t waterproof, but that suede upper and a 360-degree rand do a good job of keeping the wet stuff out in all but the heaviest of downpours.